Request a Second OpinionYour Health. Your Hospital

 Doctors are i very well trained to diagnose health issues accurately and quickly.
 But sometimes, particularly when serious health decisions need to be made, it ismportant to double-check that the doctor's analysis is correct.
 This is called getting a second opinion, and it's considered a routine step when you're investigating whether you need treatment for a disorder.

 When they receive diagnoses, patients often believe they must make a decision and begin their treatment right away.
 In some instances, this is true.
 But in other cases, taking the time to learn about your diagnosis and treatment options is a reasonable approach.
 Medical treatments vary on the amount of time they take to complete.

-What Happens when I Get a Second Opinion?
+What Happens When I Get a Second Opinion?

-How can Cedars-Sinai Marina del Rey Hospital Help?
+How Can Cedars-Sinai Marina del Rey Hospital Help?

 If you've been given a diagnosis and want a second opinion, our doctors will do everything in their power to make sure your condition is accurately identified so you can be treated correctly.

 If you ultimately see a doctor, not at Cedars-Sinai Marina del Rey Hospital, that's good, as well.